Walter Bowart: Life and career

-During this period Bowart wrote the book that was to become his seminal work, Operation Mind Control.
+During this period, Bowart wrote the book that became his seminal work, Operation Mind Control.
 Published by Dell in 1978 with a foreword by The Manchurian Candidate author Richard Condon, Operation Mind Control was a 317-page investigative report into government mind control through the use of drugs such as LSD, behavior modification, hypnosis, and other "psycho-weapons".

 Following a European promotional tour, Bowart moved to Aspen, Colorado, where he continued his research, became a contributor to the Aspen Daily News, and met Margo Jordan, his third wife.

 In the early 1980s, Bowart created and published the Port Townsend Daily News in Port Townsend, Washington, where he met and married Rebecca Fullerton and had his fourth child, Wythe.
 In the late 1980s, Walter moved to Palm Springs, California to become the editor of Palm Springs Life Magazine where he published articles under the name Thomas Kirby, Tom Kirby, and Tom J. Kirby as well as W.H.
 Bowart.

 In Bowart's later years, he researched and wrote prolifically.
 He created The Freedom of Thought Foundation, a non-profit organization dedicated to the education of the public about mind control.
 He was a frequently invited guest speaker at forums and conferences around the country.

 Bowart died of colon cancer at his sister's home in Inchelium, Washington on December 18, 2007.
 At the time of his death, Bowart was working on several screenplays and novels, including The Other Crusades, which was about New York City in the early 1960s.